 The Problem: Unmixing Molecular Shapes

 Biological molecules are dynamic machines that constantly change shape (or “conformation”) to perform their functions.
-When scientists use cryo-electron microscopy (cryo-EM), they capture thousands of 2D projection images of these molecules from different angles.
+When scientists use cryo-electron microscopy (cryo-EM), a technique that images flash-frozen molecules with electron beams, they capture thousands of 2D projection images of these molecules from different angles.
 The core challenge is that a single sample contains a mix of these different conformations, a problem known as structural heterogeneity.

 Traditional reconstruction algorithms often assume all projections come from one identical structure.
 This forces them to average dissimilar shapes, resulting in blurry reconstructions that obscure crucial details.
 Existing methods to separate conformations often require known reference structures or tedious manual classification, which is slow, biased, and can fail to identify new, undiscovered shapes.